-The break area is where chest voice begins to become laboured and strained.
+The break area is where the chest voice begins to become labored and strained.
 The pitch is too high for the throat to remain the dominant amplifier.
 This is where pulled chest voice occurs, especially when singing in full voice.

 Note: The soft tissues housed in the voice box are incredible and capable of so much, but they are also delicate, and we must take care of them and seek treatment if we feel pain.